MaureenMurugi/Portfolio-landing/readme.md

 ## Description

 >This is a detailed webpage of a personal portfolio which will later grow to be a personal website.
 It was developed on 3rd December 2021 version1.1.
-Copyright 2021 maureen.murugi@student.moringaschool.com
+Copyright 2021.

+>Here is the live site: https://maureenmurugi.github.io/Portfolio-landing/

 ## About